 For the suggested route fork right.
 Follow the path uphill and round to the right, then on an undulating stretch for about 500m to a path crossing.
 The main route is the path up to the left, but for an extended loop follow the directions below.

 For the extended loop keep ahead at the path crossing and follow the main path all the way down to the far side of the Chartwell Estate, where there is a (locked) fieldgate ahead.
 Turn sharp right to double back on a fenced path running along the back of the grounds, with fine views across the lake to the house.
-Along the way you pass several gates where visitors to the property can join the Woodland Walk.

-[•] Follow the path as it makes its way back up the hillside.
+Follow the path as it makes its way up the hillside.
 Shortly after zig-zagging right and left the path turns right again and a short climb brings you to the path crossing at the start of this extension.
 Go straight ahead, crossing over the outward route.

 The path (signposted “Bomb crater” and “Chestnut coppice”) zig-zags uphill and continues briefly alongside a field.
 At the corner fork left onto a newly-laid path through the trees, leaving the main estate path.
 In 100m you pass the crater (with a distant view of the house) and later a small boardwalk around four coppiced sweet chestnut trees.
 The path then turns right and eventually comes to a T-junction in front of a newly-coppiced area of woodland.
 Turn left back onto the main estate path.